Things You Need to Know About AI and Supply Chain Management!

-What if, you as the procurement manager for an organisation could automate the whole process of onboarding vendors using AI?
-Businesses today are already using AI to reduce costs, mitigate fraudulent activities and save time during procurement by enabling machines to make the decisions through data analytics.
+What if, you as the procurement manager for an organization could automate the whole process of onboarding vendors using AI?
+Businesses today are already using AI to reduce costs, mitigate fraudulent activities, and save time during procurement by enabling machines to make decisions through data analytics.

 Physical Prototyping is Outdated

 Gone are the days when innovators would physically build a prototype and add on its functions.
-Today, we have machines that recognize gestures and movement of hands and then render it to create 3D models of products.
-This implies that they directly talk to product developers in the digital space and make models in real time.
-Another example of its implementation would be switching on a button of a prototype can be done with a simple gesture by the product designer.
+Today, we have machines that recognize the gestures and movements of hands and then render it to create 3D models of products.
+This implies that they directly talk to product developers in the digital space and make models in real-time.
+Another example of its implementation would be switching on a button of a prototype which can be done with a simple gesture by the product designer.